VenalityXT/Active-Directory-and-DNS-Server-Deployment/README.md

 The **Server Manager** console is the primary interface for managing Windows Server roles and features.
 It provides administrators with a centralized environment to configure core services such as **Active Directory Domain Services (AD DS)**, **DNS**, and **File Services**.

-After logging into the **Windows Server 2022 VM**, follow these steps to begin the role installation:
+We'll start with opening **Server Manager** from the Start Menu or taskbar.
+From the **Dashboard**, we'll select **Add roles and features**.
+This begins the process for installing and configuring the necessary roles, specifically **Active Directory Domain Services (AD DS)** and **DNS Server**, to set up a domain infrastructure.

 - Open **Server Manager** from the Start Menu or taskbar.
 - From the **Dashboard**, select **Add roles and features**.
-  This initiates the process to install and configure the roles required for your domain infrastructure, which will include **Active Directory Domain Services (AD DS)** and **DNS Server**.
+  This opens the installation wizard to configure the roles required for your domain environment.

 <img width="1599" height="810" alt="image" src="https://github.com/user-attachments/assets/58be3916-6925-43e3-8db5-a51c6a3d9419" />

-The **Add Roles and Features Wizard** guides the installation of essential server roles.
+The **Add Roles and Features Wizard** provides a structured method for adding core server roles.
-This step is the foundation for enabling **AD DS** for domain management and **DNS** for name resolution, both critical for setting up a functional domain environment.
+At this stage, we’ll be enabling **AD DS** for domain management and **DNS** for name resolution, both of which are essential for setting up and maintaining a functional domain.

 ---